Best 3 Days in Prague Itinerary: A Travel Guide to Czech Republic

 Prague Castle and St. Vitus Cathedral

 The largest ancient castle complex in the world, Prague Castle has been the seat of Czech kings, emperors, and presidents for over 1,000 years.
-The Gothic St. Vitus Cathedral, located within the castle complex, is a stunning masterpiece of architecture.
+As one of the most famous historical sites to visit in Europe, it’s definitely a wonder to see.

 Prague Castle at night in Prague, Czech Republic